 If you suspect an issue with your cat’s health, one of the best places to look for symptoms is their gums.

 They should be a healthy deep pink color.

 And if you press down lightly with your thumb, they should return to their normal color quickly.

-Gums which are very pale in color or slow to re-pink may point to a health issue such as anemia, poor circulation, and even shock.
+Gums that are very pale in color or slow to re-pink may point to health issues such as anemia, poor circulation, and even shock.

-Blue-tinted gums and tongue point to an even bigger issue such as a lack of oxygen.
+Blue-tinted gums and tongues point to an even bigger issue such as a lack of oxygen.

 Also, be sure to look out for overly red gums, which could mean your cat has a high temperature or some form of poisoning.

 Yellow gums usually point to a bout of cat jaundice.